Microsoft/azure-docs.pt-pt/articles/azure-sql/managed-instance/migrate-sql-server-users-to-instance-transact-sql-tsql-tutorial.md

     -- the old group aadsqlmi\migration should be there
     ```

-1. Utilize a sintaxe ALTER USER para mapear o utilizador no local para o login Da AD Azure.
+1. Utilize a sintaxe ALTER USER para mapear o utilizador no local para o login Azure AD.

     ```sql
     /** Execute the ALTER USER command to alter the Windows user [aadsqlmi\testUser1]